rpmuller/ePubs/WesternPhilosophy.md

 He begins with the distinction between "impressions' 1 and "ideas.** These are two kinds of perceptions, of which impressions are those that have more force and violence.
-"By ideas I mean the faint images of these in thinking and reasoning/' Ideas, at least when simple, are like impressions, but fainter.
+"By ideas I mean the faint images of these in thinking and reasoning."
+Ideas, at least when simple, are like impressions, but fainter.
 "Every simple idea has a simple impression, which resembles it; and every simple impression a correspondent idea."
 "All our simple ideas in their